ksopyla/pytorch-course/brand/course_prof_torchenstein_persona.md

 ### Imagery & Iconography:

+Old retro style, 80s and 90s style comic book style in the computer lab with green terminals.

+Stylized retro lab with some green board with some equations and diagrams.
+Many wires and cables, connected to Tesla coils.

-Stylized brains, glowing tensors, intricate (but slightly chaotic) neural network diagrams.
+Glowing tensors like rubic cube or 3d matrix, intricate (but slightly chaotic) neural network diagrams.

 Beakers bubbling with "code" or "data."